Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable

 Stagger Your RV Power Cycles

 Set your RV AC unit to a temperature only 3-4 degrees below the actual inside temperature.
-If it is 88 outside, set the thermostat for 85.
-Then if it works well at that temperature, cycling on and off, drop the control another 3-4 degrees.
+If it is 88 degrees outside, set the thermostat to 85 degrees.
+If it works well at that temperature, cycling on and off, drop the control another three to four degrees.

 The reason for turning the thermostat down in steps like this is that if you don't—if you set it, for example, at 70 degrees when it is 88 degrees outside—the AC compressor will never cycle off; the AC will run with the compressor on all of the time, drawing a large share of your power.

 If you are able to run two AC units, set them for temperatures that differ by at least one degree.
 At all costs, try to avoid having both units run and their compressors cycle at the same time.

 Remember that each unit can draw 15 to 18 amps during the peak current draw of each cycling compressor.
 If both units do this at once you could end up with a breaker thrown at your campsite.

 Schedule Outside Time